RonaldLePape/DEVOPS_DSTI_Project/README.md

 ## Developper's environnement

 - Vagrant and Ansible are used to provision a virtual server on the developer's machine, replicating the exact versions of Node and Postgres used in the production environment (AWS):
+  - A shared folder allows direct modification of the application in Ubuntu from host machine:

 ![Developper_env](./Images/Developper_environnement.png)

 - Three command lines are also added to the virtual server to ease start/stop/test operations on local (non-Docker) application: